 ARFID is much more than being a fussy or picky eater; it’s when you fear certain food, and are phobic about touching, swallowing or taking in some textures, colours, or types of food and have a very restricted intake as a result.
 Some people, known as “supertasters”, experience flavours more intensely than most people, while others may have started to limit their eating for psychological reasons, due to unpleasant or traumatic memories which have become linked in their mind to some (or most) foods.

 Whichever it is in your case, it seems that this would be a good time to start to get some help and change your eating patterns so you can be more flexible about what, how and when you eat.
+Whether this is speaking to friends, family or an eating disorder therapist.
 The idea is that eventually it will be you controlling your food, and not the other way around.
 It could be a good idea to go and see your GP so that you can check out whether you have any nutritional deficiencies.
 However, this might feel like a giant leap and the best approach with any eating problem is a very gradual one.

 So, slowly, you could start talking to trusted friends or a trained professional about your relationship to food.
 Try to explore why it is you panic at the thought of more flavourful food: what is the fear here?
 Once you have started to work that out, you can gradually and in small measures, introduce different foods.
 Like for example substitute the occasional cheese straw for a breadstick or cracker.